DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: SYSTEM DESIGN AND IMPLEMENTATION

 \subsection{Router}

 The Router (denoted by \blackcircnum{2}) aggregates KV-cache information across all D-instances and routes incoming user requests to the most suitable instance.
 The Router is integrated with prefix-caching logic.
 For each request it computes the expected KV-cache hits on each D-instance, combines that information with per-instance load reported by the Resource Monitor, and preferentially forwards the request to the instance with the highest expected cache-hit count and the lowest inferred load.
-Concretely, upon request arrival the server forwards the request to the Router, which queries the Resource Monitor for current per-instance loads, retrieves KV-cache metadata for each D-instance, computes a prefix cache-hit ratio per instance, evaluates an inference-cost metric that incorporates both cache locality and instance load, and dispatches the request to the D-instance with the minimum inferred cost.